 We respectfully ask that you consider carefully whether your problem is urgent.

 Doctors are available for telephone advice after their surgeries.
 If you would like a Doctor to ring you after their surgery, please telephone the surgery and leave your contact details with the receptionist.
-If the Doctor is unable to call back the same day, they will do so the following day.

 At other times they may be busy and interruptions during surgery are upsetting for both doctors and patients.
 For this reason, staff have been asked not to disturb consultations with non-urgent telephone calls.

 Please help us by coming to the surgery whenever possible, as facilities here are far better for examination and treatment.

 If you feel too ill or frail to attend the surgery and a home visit is needed, we ask you, whenever possible, to telephone the surgery before 10.00am so that the doctors can plan their visits efficiently.

 We would respectively ask patients to remember that a GP cannot visit for social reasons, e.g. lack of transport.